BaruchEric/RooCodeMicroManager/README.md

 3. The modes will be available for use in your project

 Each mode is designed for specific types of tasks and can be used in combination to handle complex development workflows.
 The MicroManager mode can help coordinate between different modes to accomplish larger tasks efficiently.

+Sometimes you have to restart VSCode to get the modes to show in Roo Code.